 The layout itself is pretty reminiscent of some other old LA tracks.
 That makes sense as it is a Ted Robinson course.

 The course is short by today’s standards, but falls under that “target golf” category where it pays to keep the ball in play and positioning off the tee is often crucial for a good score.
-There are a few narrow tee shots, but the fairways are mostly relatively forgiving compared to some similar courses I’ve played.
+There are a few narrow tee shots, but the fairways are mostly relatively forgiving compared to some similar courses I’ve played around LA.

 MountainGate is trickiest around the greens.
 Most are elevated and well-protected by some tough bunkers.
 In true Robinson style, the greens feature some shelves and undulation to contend with.
 Good approach shots are rewarded and bad shots are definitely punished.
 I think it’s a pretty fair overall design.
 Early on, several holes definitely favored a right-to-left shot shape, but then later that trend changed.
 Being able to shape the ball both ways would definitely be an advantage here, but it doesn’t favor one shot shape.

 As expected, the terrain is very hilly.
-There are a number of great elevated tee views and, like I said, most greens are also elevated, so looking back from behind the hole generally offers a pretty scene as you’ll see in the pictures.
+There are a number of great elevated tee views and, like I said, most greens are also elevated.
+Looking back from behind the hole generally offers a pretty scene as you’ll see in the pictures.
 Overall, I thought the look and landscaping throughout the course was visually pleasing and complementary to the canyon hillside setting.

 All in all, I really enjoyed my round at MountainGate.
 It was pretty much what I expected it to be, but that’s a good thing in this case.
 I was hoping I’d be able to go back out and play the South nine after finishing the main round, but it was closed off for the day because of another event going on.
 Oh well, it’ll just be a good excuse to come back and play again next time I have the chance!